Malcolm X: Childhood

 During the 1930s, white Seventh-day Adventists witnessed to the Little family; later on, Louise Little and her son Wilfred were baptized into the Seventh-day Adventist Church.
-Malcolm said the Adventists were "the friendliest white people I had ever seen."
+Malcolm said the Adventists were "the friendliest white people" he ever saw.

 In 1937, a man Louise had been datingmarriage had seemed a possibilityvanished from her life when she became pregnant with his child.
 In late 1938, she had a nervous breakdown and was committed to Kalamazoo State Hospital.
 The children were separated and sent to foster homes.
 Malcolm and his siblings secured her release 24 years later.

-Malcolm attended West Junior High School in Lansing and then Mason High School in Mason, Michigan, but left high school in 1941, before graduating.
-He excelled in junior high school but dropped out of high school after a White teacher told him that practicing law, his aspiration at the time, was "no realistic goal for a nigger."
-Later, Malcolm X recalled feeling that the White world offered no place for a career-oriented Black man, regardless of talent.
+Malcolm attended West Junior High School in Lansing and then Mason High School in Mason, Michigan, but left high school in 1941 before graduating.
+He excelled in junior high school but dropped out of high school after a white teacher told him that practicing law, his aspiration at the time, was "no realistic goal for a nigger."
+Later, Malcolm X recalled feeling that the white world offered no place for a career-oriented black man regardless of talent.